lasercat-industries/qna/README.md

 - Unchecking the veto checkbox reveals the answer controls again
 - Previous answer values are preserved when toggling veto on/off

-### Customizing Veto Button Style
+### Customizing Veto Button

-You can customize the appearance of the veto button by providing a `vetoButtonClassName` function that returns different class names based on the veto state:
+You can completely customize the veto button by providing a `renderVetoButton` function that renders your own button:

 ```tsx
 import { QuestionRenderer } from '@lasercat/qna';